-Dorchester County is currently applying for eligibility in the Community Rating System.
+Dorchester County has a score of 6 in the Community Rating System.
 For CRS participating communities, flood insurance premium rates are discounted in increments of 5%; i.e., a Class 1 community would receive a 45% premium discount, while a Class 9 community would receive a 5% discount (a Class 10 is not participating in the CRS and receives no discount).
 The CRS classes for local communities are based on 18 creditable activities, organized under four categories.

 Additional NFIP Information